gracewu42/survey_design/Survey design check list.md

    > advantages of paging:
    >
    > - send every page
-   > - navigation
+   > - easier navigation
-   > - give you more control over delivery (like skip order)
+   > - give you more control over delivery (like skip pattern, force answering, and question order)
-   > - most of the time more than 1 question in a page
+   > - most common design: more than 1 question in a page
    >
-   > problemss of scrolling:
+   > problems of scrolling:
    >
-   > - data is not sent until finish
+   > - data are not sent until you finish
    >
    > - increase item nonresponse because people may accidentally scroll past a question
    >
-   > - longer completion time
+   > - longer completion time (the longer the questionnaire, the smaller the scroll bar, the more precise a movement you would need to get to the exact question you are trying to see)
    >
    > - respondents may change their answer accidentally
    >
-   >   eg. drop box: if you scroll down without clicking outside, your answer changes
+   >   > eg. drop box: if you scroll down without clicking outside, your answer changes
    >
    > - if the questionnaire is long, the slide bar will be smaller, it's harder to get to the position accurately
    > - harder to do on smartphone